How do I manage permissions across namespaces for IAM users in an Amazon EKS cluster?

 Short description

-To manage user permissions across namespaces in an Amazon EKS cluster, you must:
+To manage user permissions across namespaces in an Amazon EKS cluster, complete the following steps:

-1. Create an IAM role that can be assumed by members of your organization.
+1. Create an IAM role for the members of your organization to assume.

-2. Create a Kubernetes role-based access control (RBAC) role (Role) and role binding (RoleBinding) (from the Kubernetes website) for your cluster.
+2. Create a Kubernetes role-based access control (RBAC) role (Role) and role binding (RoleBinding) for your cluster.
+For more information, see Using RBAC authorization on the Kubernetes website.

-Note: When a cluster is created, only the Amazon Resource Name (ARN) of the IAM user or role that created the cluster is added to the aws-auth ConfigMap.
-Also, it is only this ARN that has system:masters permissions.
+Note: When an IAM user or role creates a cluster, only this IAM identity's ARN is added to the aws-auth ConfigMap and has system:masters permissions.
 This means that only the cluster creator can add more users or roles to the aws-auth ConfigMap.

 Resolution

-Create an IAM role that can be assumed by members of your organization
+Create an IAM role that members of your organization can assume

 1. Create a role to delegate permissions to an IAM user.

-2. To verify that a user has permission to assume the IAM role from step 1, configure the AWS CLI.
+2. To verify that a user has permission to assume the IAM role, configure the AWS CLI.
 Then, run the following command from that user's workstation:

 "Credentials": {